Toyota Corolla hatchback review

 - Limited towing ability

 The Toyota Corolla is back on British shores and better than ever.
-Not only does it look far more stylish than the Auris it replaces, it has plenty of other attributes that owners will want to tell their friends about.
+Not only does it look far more stylish than the Toyota Auris it replaced, it has plenty of other attributes that owners will want to tell their friends about.

-While the 1.8-litre hybrid will be familiar to anyone who's driven a Toyota C-HR or Toyota Prius, the 2.0-litre is all-new and gets the Corolla from 0-62mph in just 7.9 seconds.
+While the 1.8-litre hybrid will be familiar to anyone who's driven a Toyota C-HR or Toyota Prius, the 2.0-litre is all-new and gets the Corolla from 0-62mph in just 7.9 seconds, much quicker than the 1.8-litre engine.
 It shouldn't be thought of as an enthusiast's choice, though, instead helping the Corolla feel more upmarket, with better acceleration up to motorway speeds.

 The Corolla handles better than most will expect too, the experience sitting somewhere between the poise and accuracy of the Ford Focus and the smooth feel of the Volkswagen Golf.
 That's not a bad compromise, and while the steering is slightly numb, the latest Corolla is pleasingly sharp and agile.